volojs/create-responsive-template/README.md

         `volo add` when run from the project base will install those scripts into this directory.
 * tools/ - the build tools to optimize the project.
-Also contains the LESS files used by Twitter Bootstrap to create its CSS.
+Also contains the LESS files used by Bootstrap to create its CSS.

 By default, the package comes with the .css files already generated from Bootstrap's .less files.
 If you edit the tools/less files again, you can